escobard/integration-tests/README.md

 `npm run test`

-### Run all available tests in order
+### Run tests in order

-Tests will run in the order outlined in the [/tests/testInOrder.test.js](/tests/testInOrder.test.js) file.
+Jest will run tests in the order outlined within [/tests/testInOrder.test.js](/tests/testInOrder.test.js).

 `npm start`

 ### Run tests in watch mode

 Re-reruns tests when a test file is updated.
 It is recommended to use watch mode when developing tests.
-Find out more at [Jest's watch mode documentation](https://jestjs.io/docs/en/cli#--watch).
+Find out more by reading through [Jest's watch mode documentation](https://jestjs.io/docs/en/cli#--watch).

 ### Run tests in a Docker container